Emese92/_bar-project/README.md

 ![Navigation](/assets/images/navigation.png)

  ### Hero Image:
-   * The landing image on the home page include text overlay with opening times and contact information.
+   * The landing image on the home page.
    * It also has an inviting text with a responsive button that takes you to the reservation section.

 ![Hero Image](/assets/images/hero-image.png)